salesforce/codeceptjs-bdd/documentation/docs/03-bdd-cucumber/3-scenario-outline.md

 ---
 title: Scenario Outline
 sub_title: Add more examples as Data Sets Iterations to your Scenario
-parents: ["BDD Cucumber"]
+parents: ['BDD Cucumber']
-keywords: ["Scenario Outline", "Datatable", "data driven", "cucumber", "bdd", "gherkin"]
+keywords:
+  ['Scenario Outline', 'Datatable', 'data driven', 'cucumber', 'bdd', 'gherkin']
 ---

 The Scenario Outline keyword can be used to run the same Scenario multiple times with different combinations of values.